 - 1. The Scottish Ambulance Service Benevolent Fund was established by Deed of Trust dated 6 July 1995. - 2.
 In accordance with the Trust Deed there shall be not fewer than 5 and not more than 15 Trustees. - 3.
 The Chairman of the Scottish Ambulance Service Board shall be Chairman of the Trustees and should he cease to be Chairman of the Board then he will cease to be Chairman of the Benevolent Fund. - 4.
-The purposes of the Benevolent Fund are: - to provide for the welfare of all person in necessitous circumstances who are employed or were formally employed by the Scottish Ambulance Service and left on medical grounds or retired and in necessitous circumstances and the dependants of all such persons, to provide for the relief of financial hardship, sickness and distress among or the retraining of serving and former members of the Scottish Ambulance Service or their dependants. - to protect and preserve the health both physical and mental of the people of Scotland and to relieve the suffering and distress of the sick and injured by the provision of; - equipment and services for the Scottish Ambulance Service, and through - the advancement of the education of and the re-training of serving members of the Scottish Ambulance Service. - 5.
-The Scottish Ambulance Service Benevolent Fund shall be operated in accordance with the Trust Deed dated 6 July 1995, accordingly neither the Board of Directors of the Scottish Ambulance Service nor the Cabinet Secretary for Health and Well-being for Scotland have any jurisdiction over the Scottish Ambulance Service Benevolent Fund.
+The purposes of the Benevolent Fund are: - i) to provide for the welfare of all person in necessitous circumstances who are employed or were formally employed by the Scottish Ambulance Service and left on medical grounds or retired and in necessitous circumstances and the dependants of all such persons, to provide for the relief of financial hardship, sickness and distress among or the retraining of serving and former members of the Scottish Ambulance Service or their dependants. - ii) to protect and preserve the health both physical and mental of the people of Scotland and to relieve the suffering and distress of the sick and injured by the provision of; - equipment and services for the Scottish Ambulance Service, and through - the advancement of the education of and the re-training of serving members of the Scottish Ambulance Service. - iii) To provide for the wellbeing of the employees of the Scottish Ambulance Service. - The Scottish Ambulance Service Benevolent Fund shall be operated in accordance with the Trust Deed dated 6 July 1995, accordingly neither the Board of Directors of the Scottish Ambulance Service nor the Cabinet Secretary for Health and Wellbeing for Scotland SGHSCD have any jurisdiction over the Scottish Ambulance Service Benevolent Fund. - 6.
+A contract between SAS and the Benevolent fund shall underpin any operational and governance arrangements between them.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 67 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 81 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.